Alberto Malesani: From Siena to Bologna

 On 23 November 2009, he was appointed as the new head coach of Siena, replacing Marco Baroni.
 On 21 May 2010, was released by Siena.

-On 1 September 2010, he signed a one-year contract for Bologna.
+On 1 September 2010, he signed a one-year contract at Bologna.

-After a successful season which saw his club finish in 16th place, six points clear of relegation, despite a three-point deduction for tax problems and running feuds over the club's ownership, Malesani was replaced by Pierpaolo Bisoli on 26 May 2011.
+After a successful season, which saw his club finish in 16th place, six points clear of relegation, despite a three-point deduction for tax problems and running feuds over the club's ownership, Malesani was replaced by Pierpaolo Bisoli on 26 May 2011.

 Genoa

 On 19 June 2011, Genoa officially announced that Malesani would be the new first team head coach.
 However, after Genoa was defeated 6-1 by Napoli, Malesani was fired.
 He returned to Genoa on 2 April 2012, taking over from Pasquale Marino who had previously replaced him only to be sacked a few months later.
 His second stint as Genoa boss lasted however only twenty days, as he was sacked once again on 22 April after a 1–4 home loss to Siena that left Genoa one point shy of relegation, and led to massive protests from Genoa fans during the game.